MiguelArber/easy_DNS_prefetch/README.md

 2. Activate the Easy DNS Prefetch module through the *Modules* menu in Drupal.
 3. Click on the menu item *Configuration" or just go to ```/admin/config/easy_DNS_prefetch```
 4. Add the domains you wish to prefetch.
 Save when you're finished.
 5. That's it!
-Your prefetched domains should appear now in the source code fo your site.
+Your prefetched domains should appear now in the source code of your site.